 According to the Centers for Disease Control and Prevention, the human papillomavirus (HPV) is the most common sexually transmitted infection in the United States.
-At her practice in Santa Monica, California, Allyson A. Gonzalez, MD, a board-certified gynecologist, offers preventive testing and expert care for HPV.
+At her practice in Santa Monica, California, Allyson A. Gonzalez, MD, a gynecologist with expertise in care for HPV as well as preventive testing.
 Left untreated, HPV can lead to serious health complications, including certain types of cancer.
 Protect yourself by scheduling an appointment by phone, or by requesting the next available appointment online.

 The human papillomavirus (HPV) is a sexually transmitted disease (STD) that’s most often spread through oral, vaginal, or sexual intercourse.
 There are many different types of HPV that can cause infections throughout your body.
 Some forms of this virus appear as genital warts.
 Other types of HPV don’t cause warts or any visible symptoms.

 Both men and women can get HPV, and it’s possible infect your partner without even knowing it.
 While most HPV infections aren’t serious and won’t become cancer, some types of HPV do lead to cancer of the:

 Regularly scheduled Pap smears can detect the presence of HPV early enough to treat it before it leads to serious health complications.

 Risk factors that increase your exposure to HPV and the likelihood that you may contract the virus include:

 For most people, HPV clears up on its own, but for others, it may not resolve itself without treatment and can lead to certain types of cancer and other conditions.

 Dr. Gonzalez tests you for the presence of the human papillomavirus by performing a Pap smear.
 During a pelvic exam, she collects a small sample of cells from your cervix so they can be examined under a microscope for any abnormalities.
 Although there’s no definitive test for HPV, changes in cells within your cervix or the appearance of genital warts are a good indication that the virus is present.